 2. What is aggravated animal cruelty?

-- Tortures an animal;
+- torture an animal,

-- Needlessly mutilates an animal; or
+- needlessly mutilate an animal, or

 See our related article, When is animal cruelty treated as “aggravated” in Colorado?

-Not all defendants must undergo an evaluation.
 Evaluations are not required if the charges stem from either:

 - The treatment of racing animals regulated under CRS 12-60;

-- The treatment of research animals.
-And the facility is operating under state or federal laws;
+- The treatment of research animals, and the facility is operating under state or federal laws;

 - The treatment of rodeo animals;